 Certain people can’t use withdrawal effectively.

 The pull out method is not a good way to prevent pregnancy if you experience premature ejaculation.
 Premature ejaculation is when you ejaculate (cum) before you’re ready or realize it’s going to happen.
-It’s really, really common, especially for younger guys — but it also means it’ll probably be hard for you to use the withdrawal method successfully.
+It’s really common, especially for younger people — but it also means it may be hard for you to use the withdrawal method.

 Withdrawal is also not the best method if you can’t predict when, exactly, you’re going to ejaculate, if you’re sexually inexperienced, or if you don’t trust yourself to pull out at the height of sexual pleasure.